dOrgTech/docs/handbook/governance/code-of-ethics.md

 1. When an avoided behavior seems to have occured, the offender(s) should first be contacted directly in order to reach an accord.
 Perhaps, the offender(s) made (a) mistake(s) and are/is prepared to immediately rectify it themselves.
 2. If this is not possible, those affected should contact dOrg moderators to mitigate any immediate damage that may have occured and schedule a mediation between the victim(s) & the offender(s).
 A mutually agreeable mediator could be selected, with consensus of the victim(s) and the offender(s), and can be any builder within dOrg.
 If there is no consensus, a dOrg moderator should act as a stopgap.
 A mediation should include sharing experiences of what happened, discusssion of who was harmed by the behavior and how, the creation of a consensus for what the offender(s) can do to repair the harm from the offense(s), and the enaction of said consensus.
-3. If a mediation is successful, then the DAO should pass a 'censure' proposal of the offender(s) which includes a record (private to dOrg members) of the mediation to be reviewed if/when future offense(s) occur.
-After 'censure' proposals pass or fail, the offender(s) are/is considered to be then in good standing with dOrg and no further action is neccesary.
+3. If a mediation is successful, then the DAO keep a record (private to dOrg members) of the mediation to be reviewed if/when future offense(s) occur.
 4. If a mediation is unsuccessful, then the DAO should weigh the severity of the offense(s) and decide whether deactivation or partial Rep slashing of the offender(s) is warranted.

 ### Partial Rep Slashing
 Partial rep slashing is a reasonable consequence for minor offenses where mediation has failed but the offender is believed to have a sincere desire to abide by dOrg's Code of Ethics.
-To slash a builder's rep, a 'censure' proposal must be passed which also includes an amount of Rep to be slashed and an explanation of why this amount is appropriate.
+To slash a builder's rep, a proposal must be passed which also includes an amount of Rep to be slashed and an explanation of why this amount is appropriate.

 ### Deactivation